 Youth Field Trips to the Farm

-Visitors will work with our farmers and accomplish real farm tasks.
+Youth will work with our farmers and accomplish real farm tasks.

 From planting seeds and harvesting, mulching and building soil, to making compost and tending the chickens, your field trip will be centered around the seasons and rhythm of the farm, which means hands-on field trip activities are based on the season as well as farm needs.